 There is also the suggestion from the University of Florence, that olive oil might help improve cognitive functioning.

-Buy Italian!
 Using modern technology combined with important traditions in methods of cultivation, Italy produces some of the world’s best olive oil.

-However, it is thought around half of what is labeled as extra virgin olive oil, is in fact spurious.
-EU laws maintain that as long as an oil is packaged in Italy, it can be marked as ‘Made in Italy’.
-It is therefore important to understand how to select a good olive oil.
+EU laws maintain that as long as an oil is packaged in Italy it can be marked as ‘Made In Italy’, ‘Imported from Italy’ or ‘Bottled in Italy’, so its important to know how to select a good olive oil.

 Good quality olive oil can be found at reputable stores who are mindful of sourcing their products.
 These stores often offer the option to taste the oil before you buy.